ebullient/ttrpg-convert-cli/README.md

         my-items.json
     ```

-    - `-s PHB,DMG,SCAG` Will include content from the Player's Handbook, the Dungeon Master's Guide, and the Sword Coast Adventurer's Guide, all of which I own.
+    - `-s PHB,DMG,SCAG` Will include content from the Player's Handbook, the Dungeon Master's Guide, and the Sword Coast Adventurer's Guide (all sources I own).
-        > 🔸 **Source abbreviations** are found in the [source code (around line 138)](https://github.com/ebullient/ttrpg-convert-cli/blob/main/examples/config/sourceMap.md)
+        > 🔸 **Source abbreviations** are found in the [source code (around line 138)](https://github.com/ebullient/ttrpg-convert-cli/blob/main/examples/config/sourceMap.md).
+Only use sources you own.

-    - `-c dm-sources.json` contains configuration parameters (shown in detail below)
+    - `-c dm-sources.json` contains configuration parameters (shown in detail [below](#additional-parameters))
-    - Books (`/book/book-aag.json`) and adventures (`/adventure/adventure-lox.json`) should be listed explicitly
+    - Books (`/book/book-aag.json`) and adventures (`/adventure/adventure-lox.json`) to include as well.
     - `my-items.json` defines custom items for my campaign that follow 5etools JSON format.

 > 💭 I recommend running the CLI against a separate directory, and then using a comparison tool of your choice to preview changes before you copy or merge them in.